Do you know what these five cloud storage terms mean?

 4. Cloud synchronization

 Another term that gets confused with backup a lot is synchronization.
 The syncing process makes sure that your content (files and data) is the same in the cloud as it is on your computer.
 It refers to keeping the most up-to-date version of a file or files on two or more devices, in our case your computers/phones and in your cloud storage account.

 Koofr enables you to set up a simple two-way synchronization.

 Encryption is a process used to protect digital data from unwanted or unauthorized access and one of the most effective ways to achieve data security.
-Modern encryption works by utilizing encryption algorithms which provide confidentiality and drive key security initiatives including authentication, integrity, and non-repudiation.
+Modern encryption works by utilizing encryption algorithms that provide confidentiality and drive key security initiatives including authentication, integrity, and non-repudiation.

 Koofr encrypts your files using something called server-side encryption.
 This ensures a good balance between keeping files secure and being able to consume them in all modern ways (like playing videos inside the browser, editing Office documents or scrolling through thumbnails on the phone).
 Read more about the safety of your files on Koofr.

 Are you curious about more Koofr features?
 Don't wait - get your FREE account with up to 10GB of storage!

 Want to talk to us?
 Join us on the Koofr subreddit!